snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 # A Modern Web Development Setup for Phaser 3

-Lots of tutorials for Phaser assume all your game's code will be in one JavaScript file and that your dependencies will be manually downloaded.
-In a real world development environment this would not be an ideal setup.
+Lots of tutorials for Phaser assume all your game's code will be in one JavaScript file and that all your dependencies will be downloaded by hand.
+In a real world development environment this would not be a feasible setup.

-More than likely, you'll be using something like Yarn to manage your dependencies and Webpack to bundle your code.
-In some cases you might also be using a tool to transpile your code.
+In a modern development environment, you'll be using something like Yarn to manage your dependencies and Webpack to bundle your code.
+In some cases you might be using a tool to transpile your code.

-So let's go over what a modern Phaser development set up would look like.
+So let's go over what a modern Phaser development setup would look like.
 This tutorial is for people who understand some JavaScript, but are unfamiliar with how a full JavaScript project is typically set up.

-If you understand the concepts of dependency management, code bundling, and transpiling already then head down to the [Putting It All Together](#putting-it-all-together) section where we actually go through our development environment set up.
+If you already understand the concepts of dependency management, code bundling, and transpiling, then head down to the [Putting It All Together](#putting-it-all-together) section where we set up our development environment.

-If you're only here for the final product, skip to [The End](#the-end) which has a link to a GitHub repository with our final set up.
+If you're only here for the final product, skip to [The End](#the-end) which has a link to a GitHub repository with our final setup.

 ## Dependency Management

 You already have one dependency for your Phaser game: Phaser.
-You can download the library manually, but if there is any kind of automated build or deployment for your game, you won't have a repeatable set up.
+You can download the library manually, but if there is any kind of automated build or deployment for your game, you won't have an automatable set up.
 Instead, you should use a tool to take care of downloading your dependencies for you.
 We'll use [Yarn](https://yarnpkg.com/en/), one of the most popular tools for this job.

 Follow [Yarn's official installation instructions](https://yarnpkg.com/en/docs/install) to download and install it to your machine.
 Yarn runs on Node, so that will also need to be installed on your system (Yarn's documentation will help you with that too).